oesterer/text-adventure/README.md

 Then open http://127.0.0.1:8000 to explore the adventure in a styled web UI with inline imagery and a command console.
 Use the restart button to reset the session.

+## Enabling LLM narration

+Store your OpenAI API key at `~/.apikeys/openai` (plain text, no whitespace).
+When present, both the CLI and browser server automatically route free-form exploration prompts through the `gpt-4.1-mini` model via the Responses API.
+Unhandled commands then receive in-world replies driven by the game metadata (locations, objects, actors, and pathways).
+If the key is missing the engine falls back to deterministic canned text.

 ## Running the sample game (terminal)

 ```bash